-The representational staffers of the Washington-Baltimore Newspaper Guild have a combined 75 plus years’ experience in organizing and bargaining, as well as representing, mobilizing, and educating workers.
-They have experience in every sector, among workers of widely varied occupations, and workers of fully diverse populations.
+The representational staffers of the Washington-Baltimore Newspaper Guild have a combined 75-plus years’ experience in organizing and bargaining, as well as in representing, mobilizing, and educating workers.
+They have experience in every sector, among workers of widely varied occupations and workers of fully diverse populations.

 Brief biographies of some of the staff follow:

-Cet Parks, joined WBNG as a Local Representative in January 2000 and was named Executive Director in May 2005.
-As the executive director Cet is responsible for the daily administration of the local union.
-During his tenure he has been a local representative for the Washington Post and the Baltimore Sun as well as other WBNG units such as the AFL-CIO.
+Cet Parks joined WBNG as a local representative in January 2000 and was named executive director in May 2005.
+As executive director, Cet is responsible for the daily administration of the local union.
+During his tenure, he has been a local representative for the Washington Post and the Baltimore Sun, as well as for other WBNG units such as the AFL-CIO.

-In addition to his WBNG involvement he brings many years of experience as a field representative and organizer at the international union level with the Teamsters, American Federation of State, County and Municipal Employees, and the Laborers’ International Union of North America.
-Cet was part of team that successfully organized 2000 workers at Rhode Island Hospital in 1994 for the IBT.
-From 1993 to 1996 Cet was also part of several other successful organizing drives at industrial plants and poultry plants in the South.
+In addition to his WBNG involvement, he brings many years of experience as a field representative and organizer at the international union level with the International Brotherhood of Teamsters (IBT); the American Federation of State, County and Municipal Employees (AFSCME); and the Laborers’ International Union of North America (LIUNA).
+Cet was part of a team that successfully organized 2,000 workers at Rhode Island Hospital in 1994 for the IBT.
+From 1993 to 1996, Cet also participated in several other successful organizing drives at industrial plants and poultry plants in the South.

 Cet also has prior experience in administrating the daily affairs of a local union.
-In 1996, Cet was elected into the highest local union office as the Business Manager and Secretary-Treasurer of a Laborers’ Local 70 in Mobile, AL. A graduate of Morehouse College and American University Washington College of Law School, he also was a top graduate in a class at the AFL-CIO Organizing Institute in 1992.
+In 1996, Cet was elected into the highest local union office as the business manager and secretary-treasurer of Laborers’ Local 70 in Mobile, AL. A graduate of Morehouse College and American University Washington College of Law, he also was a top graduate of the AFL-CIO Organizing Institute in 1992.

 Rick is the local representative for the American Nurses Association and National Association of Social Workers.
 Rick has also been primary representative for the Washington Post since 2002.

-Paul Reilly, has been a member of The Newspaper Guild since 1980 when he went to work for United Press International in San Francisco and later with The Associated Press in New York and Washington.
+Paul Reilly has been a member of The Newspaper Guild since 1980, when he went to work for United Press International in San Francisco and later for The Associated Press in New York and Washington.

-He brings years of Guild experience to WBNG.
-Including stints as Local vice president (at the Wire Service Guild, now known as the News Media Guild); National Grievance Committee chair; editor of the Local newspaper; full-time organizer; full-time mobilizer; shop steward; and full-time bargainer (first bargaining a contract at The AP in 1985).
-While Wire Service Guild vice president, Paul directed a mobilization/recruiting effort at AP which saw the membership rate in the nationwide open shop climb from 50 percent to more than 60 percent in less than a year, and established a permanent mobilization network that kept the membership rate strong.
+He brings years of Guild experience to WBNG, including stints as local vice president (at the Wire Service Guild, now known as the News Media Guild); National Grievance Committee chair; editor of the local newspaper; full-time organizer; full-time mobilizer; shop steward; and full-time bargainer (first bargaining a contract at The AP in 1985).
+While Wire Service Guild vice president, Paul directed a mobilization/recruiting effort at The AP that saw the membership rate in the nationwide open shop climb from 50 percent to more than 60 percent in less than a year, and he established a permanent mobilization network that kept the membership rate strong.